Phase transition for the interchange and quantum Heisenberg models on the Hamming graph: Abstract

-Recently it has been proved by Hammond and Hegde (\cite{Hammond:2018aa}), building upon earlier work by Bj\"{o}rnberg and Ueltschi (\cite{Ueltschi:2016aa}), that there exists a phase transition for the appearance of infinite loops for any $u \in [0,1]$ on the infinite $d$-regular tree for $d$ large enough.
-In the case of finite graphs, it is proved \cite{Bjornberg:2018aa} (work in progress) that on the complete graph for any $u \in (0,1)$ the distribution of macroscopic loops for $\beta > 1$ converges to the Poisson-Dirichlet distribution with parameter $1/2$.
-This extends the results obtained by Schramm for $u=1$, i.e., the simple interchange process.
+\item The interchange process can be defined in a natural way also on infinite bounded-degree graphs.
+Here one asks whether infinite orbits appear almost surely when time exceeds certain critical value.
+It is conjectured that a phase transition occurs if the underlying infinite graph is transient.
+The case of a $d$-regular infinite tree was first considered by Angel (\cite{Angel:2003aa}), who proved that infinite orbits exist in an appropriate bounded time interval, and then in subsequent work by Hammond (\cite{Hammond:2013aa}, \cite{Hammond:2015aa}), where an actual phase transition was established for large enough $d$.
+These results were recently extended to more general random loop models (see below).

-\item It is of interest to analyze what happens to the cycle structure of the interchange process in a critical window around the phase transition point.
-In the case of the complete graph this corresponds to looking at times $t = t_{c} (1 + \lambda n^{-1/3})$, where $t_c = n/2$ and $\lambda$ is fixed.
-The limiting structure of (properly rescaled) cycle lengths at such times was recently analyzed by Goldschmidt and Yeo (work in progress), who prove convergence in distribution to a random limit described in terms of excursions of the Brownian motion.
+\item Another generalization of the interchange process are the so-called random loop models, corresponding to a family of quantum spin models containing, among others, the quantum Heisenberg antiferromagnet (\cite{Goldschmidt:2011aa}).
+Recently it has been proved by Hammond and Hegde (\cite{Hammond:2018aa}), building upon earlier work by Bj\"{o}rnberg and Ueltschi (\cite{Ueltschi:2016aa}), that there exists a phase transition for the appearance of infinite loops on the infinite $d$-regular tree for $d$ large enough.
+In the case of finite graphs, it is proved \cite{Bjornberg:2018aa} that on the complete graph the distribution of macroscopic loops for $\beta > 1$ converges to the Poisson-Dirichlet distribution with parameter $1/2$.

 \end{itemize}